 It is stated in Identity Crisis that, unlike a regular man, Slade uses 90% of his brain capability making him a strategical genius, while normal humans only use 10% of it.
 Because of that, he alone momentarily beat Wally West, Hawkman, Kyle Rayner, Zatanna, The Elongated Man, Green Arrow and Black Canary.
 Lately, he has also been shown to be able resist telepathy, namely from his son Jericho.
 He is said to have "the strength of ten men," and he also possesses enhanced speed, agility and endurance.

 Deathstroke's muscular system was hardened and strengthened making him way stronger than an average human being.
-He is strong enough (without his armor enhancement) to snap a sword in half, cut through a car with his sword, and even trade hits Donna Troy.
+He is strong enough (without his armor enhancement) to snap a sword in half, cut through a car with his sword, and even trade hits with Donna Troy.

 He is fast and agile enough to engage entire teams of metahumans such as the Teen Titans alone and even tag characters such as Kid Flash in combat, which he has done on multiple occasions.
 He has been shown to even side step Starfire's blast.
 Other characters (such as Hawkman) have often commented on how impressive Slade's speed, reflexes and agility are.